wrkzcoin/TipBot/README.md

 | VeChain                                                                            	| ✅           	| ✅      	|
 | Vite Protocol                                                                      	| ✅           	| ✅      	|

-Refer to <https://coininfo.bot.tips> for all the list.
+Refer to <https://coininfo.bot.tips> for the entire list.

 ### Help commands